nathalia-rus/lumen/README.md

 # lumen

-A web-app which inspires you to do good: track your actions, brainstorm good things to do, keep a diary of those positive experiences.
+A web-app which inspires you to do good: track your actions and donations, brainstorm good things to do, keep a diary of those positive experiences.
 Full-stack: React-Redux, Node js (express), Mongodb.

 ## Home